reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 - no obvious way to save intermediate calculations
 - somewhat convoluted API

-#### `00:19:00` Section notes
+#### `00:18:55` Section notes
--

-- looking at transformations to images and asking "how does that apply to NLP?"
-- in Part 1 we used the library, torchtext, but JH has found problems with it that are limiting; it's very slow because it's not doing parallel processing and doesn't remember what it did previously, so reruns it
+- For NLP in Part 1, we relied on a pretty great library called torchtext, but as pretty great as it was, JH has found problems with it that are limiting, too problematice to keep using it
+- as a lot of students complained on the forums, it's very slow because it's not doing parallel processing and doesn't remember what it did previously, so reruns it
+- and it's hard to do fairly simple things, a lot of students tried to the Kaggle Toxic Comment Challenge,
 - refresher: look at lesson 4, IMDb reviews
 - we take sentences and turn them into numbers

+- looking at transformations to images and asking "how does that apply to NLP?"
+- in Part 1 we used the library, torchtext, but JH has
 -